roseandlily33/sundaeCherry84/README.md

 Week #10 Project to create a professional readme geenrator that takes in input on a command line and creates a readme about your project.
 Made with node.js, and inquirer.

 ## Description:
 This weeks challenge is to build a readme generator that takes in input and creates a readme based on the answers given.
+For the list of licenses I found a list on google that was the 6 most popular licenses.

 ## Screenshots:
 Coming Soon